sathwick-p/gprxy/docs/go.doc.md

 parameter status - session_authorization: testuser
 ```

-Problem: Both client and service user are "testuser", so you can't see the separation!
+Why this bites: both the client and service user are "testuser", so you can't see the separation.

 #### Issue 2: No Real User Identity Preservation